-Cardinal numbers donate quantity, as opposed to order.
+Cardinal numbers denote quantity, as opposed to order.
 To talk about order, you can use ordinal numbers.

 Basic Cardinal Number Forms